BastionDevs/serverplatform/CONTRIBUTING.md

 - Run existing tests (if any) and make sure they pass
 - Clearly describe what your PR does
 - Link to related issues if applicable (e.g. `Fixes #42`)

-## Translations

-Want to contribute to localization?
-Check out the `/locales` directory (if present) and submit PRs for new or updated translations.

 ## Notice Any Issues?